AgroDan/hhc2021writeup/docs/obj7.md

 Troll_Pay_Chart.xlsx
 ```

-The ruby sinatra app that mimicked the printer:
+### The ruby sinatra app that mimicked the printer:

+The secret key was: `mybigsigningkey!`

+Also there was apparently a secret endpoint for uptime by accessing `/secretendpointforuptime` that apparently just reads the contents of `/tmp/uptime-check.txt`.
+Could be fun to play with if I could change that file.
+Oh well.
+As of right now, that text file simply shows: `follow the white rabbit....`.
+Is there a white rabbit somewhere?
+Or is that just a Matrix reference? hmmmmmmmm...

 ```ruby
 # encoding: ASCII-8BIT